Deterministic Teleportation and Universal Computation Without Particle Exchange: Acknowledgements

 \section{Acknowledgements}

-\textit{Funding---}This work was supported by the Engineering and Physical Sciences Research Council (Grants EP/P510269/1, EP/T001011/1, EP/R513386/1, EP/M013472/1 and EP/L024020/1).\\ \textit{Author Contributions (CRediT)---} HS: Conceptualisation, Formal Analysis, Investigation, Methodology, Software, Visualisation, Writing (Original Draft), Writing (Review and Editing), Supervision, Project Administration; JRH: Formal Analysis, Investigation, Methodology, Software, Visualisation, Writing (Original Draft), Writing (Review and Editing), Project Administration; WM: Software, Writing (Review and Editing); TR: Supervision, Writing (Review and Editing); JR: Supervision, Writing (Review and Editing), Funding Acquisition, Resources\\ \textit{Competing Interests---} The authors declare no competing interests.\\ \textit{Data and Materials Availability---} All data needed to evaluate the conclusions in the paper are present in the paper.
+\textit{Funding---}This work was supported by the Engineering and Physical Sciences Research Council (Grants EP/P510269/1, EP/T001011/1, EP/R513386/1, EP/M013472/1 and EP/L024020/1).
+JRH acknowledges support from a Royal Society Research Grant (RG/R1/251590).\\ \textit{Author Contributions (CRediT)---} HS: Conceptualisation, Formal Analysis, Investigation, Methodology, Software, Visualisation, Writing (Original Draft), Writing (Review and Editing), Supervision, Project Administration; JRH: Formal Analysis, Investigation, Methodology, Software, Visualisation, Writing (Original Draft), Writing (Review and Editing), Project Administration, Supervision; WM: Software, Writing (Review and Editing); TR: Conceptualisation, Investigation, Methodology, Supervision, Writing (Review and Editing); JR: Supervision, Writing (Review and Editing), Funding Acquisition, Resources\\ \textit{Competing Interests---} The authors declare no competing interests.\\ \textit{Data and Materials Availability---} All data needed to evaluate the conclusions in the paper are present in the paper.
 Code used to reach the conclusions in this paper is available at http://doi.org/10.5281/zenodo.4974506.